 Here is what you need to do.

 - Create one adset for your audience and then test it.
-If it doesn’t work, create another audience and test with it.
+If it doesn’t work, create another audience and test that.

 - If the ad works, create a lookalike audience and retest.